What is the current enrollment?

 Email is the best way to reach out to the faculty.
 Most teachers do not get the opportunity to answer the phone or respond to emails until the end of the academic day, or at night, so please be patient when contacting them.
 If you do not receive a response from an email within a reasonable amount of time, please call the teacher.
 If you still do not receive a response, please call their respective Division Head.

 What is the tuition to attend AIM?

-Please visit the Tuition & Fees tab in the Admissions section to learn more.
+Please visit the Tuition & Fees pages to learn more.

-Where can I find information about the summer reading list?
+Where can I find information about the summer reading lists?

-You can find the AIM Summer Reading List link on the AIM website, under the Academics tab.
+You can find the AIM Summer Reading List link on the AIM website, under Academics.